Safety

 Culturally specific things you should know!

 You may have already heard that in Bulgaria a head shake means yes and a nod means no. Keep it in mind when talking to locals as it can get a little confusing!
 Another interesting habit Bulgarians have is looking each other in the eye when saying cheers.
-You can find out why here.

 Currency